-- 2.4.1 A licensed moneylender should make all efforts possible to exercise transparency and clearly communicate the terms and conditions of the loan to the applicant or borrower.
-Transparency and clear communication are important because: - (a) The borrower can then adhere to the terms and conditions, including repayment terms, closely. - (b) The borrower will less likely misinterpret the terms and conditions of the loan and engage the licensed moneylender in unnecessary disputes. - (c) The licensed moneylender will be less likely be inconvenienced by enquiries made by the Registry as a follow-up, resulting from a complaint from a borrower caused by the miscommunication at the time the loan was taken. - (d) Such fair and professional treatment to a borrower will likely create opportunities for future business relationships (including referrals). - 2.4.2 Some key features of transparency and clear communication include: - (a) Using a language, or a mix of languages, that the borrower best understands.
+- 2.4.1 A moneylender should make all efforts possible to exercise transparency and clearly communicate the terms and conditions of the loan to the applicant or borrower.
+Transparency and clear communication is important because: - a.
+The borrower can then adhere to the terms and conditions, including repayment terms, closely. - b.
+The borrower will less likely to misinterpret the terms and conditions of the loan and engage the moneylender in unnecessary disputes. - c.
+The moneylender will be less likely to be inconvenienced by enquiries made by the Registry as a follow-up, resulting from a complaint from a borrower caused by the miscommunication at the time the loan was taken.